ghik/recons/README.md

 You can also use `out` (a `PrintStream`) to grab direct access to this custom output stream, pass it to other functions, etc.

+There is currently no way to read client's standard input inside the REPL.

 ## Security

 Scadesh gives you full access to your application process from outside, and lets you run arbitrary